talesmp/operaton-web-apps/docs/Contributing.md

 ## Using the old web apps as an example

-You can access the old C7 web apps when starting the backend with the docker-compose file:
+You can access the old C7 (Camunda 7) web apps when starting the backend with the docker-compose file:

 - Operaton: `localhost:8084`
-- Camunda 7: `localhost:8088`
+- C7: `localhost:8088`

 For both, the login information are: